Key Takeaways:

 The Changing Face of Vo-Tech

-Vo-tech education has changed dramatically since its inception in the early 1900s.
-Vocational curriculums were originally created to train students with little aptitude for higher education to perform a skilled trade.
+Vocational-technical education has undergone significant changes since its inception in the early 1900s.
+Vocational curricula were created to train students with little aptitude for higher education to perform a skilled trade.
 However, these trade school programs garnered a stigma over the years.
-The students placed into these programs were often viewed as “less than” students in a traditional college prep program.
+The students placed into these programs were often viewed as “less than” students in traditional college-prep programs.
 But times are changing!

 Featured Programs

-According to the Washington Post, now more than ever before, vocational programs are expected to train students in a skilled trade AND to prepare them for traditional college.
-Today’s workforce is much different than it was in the early 20th century, when vocational programs were originally conceived.
+According to The Washington Post, vocational programs are now expected to train students in a skilled trade and prepare them for traditional college more than ever before.
+Today’s workforce is much different from it was in the early 20th century, when vocational programs were initially conceived.
 Gone are the days of training students to perform a single job for one company throughout their working tenure.
-An individual will generally work in several roles and may even have several careers throughout his lifetime.
+An individual typically works in multiple roles and may have several careers throughout their lifetime.

 Trade School and Vocational High School Programs

-Vocational and trade school programs at the high school level are varied, but most are trending toward preparing students for both their selected applied trades and for traditional college programs they may pursue in the future.
-The key is to find out as much as you can about the vocational programs offered in your area.
+Vocational and trade school programs at the high school level are varied.
+Still, most are trending toward preparing students for both their selected applied trades and for traditional college programs they may pursue in the future.
+The key is to gather as much information as possible about the vocational programs available in your area.
 Research the extent to which the local secondary vo-tech programs will prepare you to eventually pursue a four-year degree at an accredited college or university.
-You may need to travel outside your immediate area to find a vocational program that will provide you with both academic and applied training.
+You may need to travel outside your immediate area to find a vocational program that offers both academic and hands-on training.

 Related: